 The Zurich financial centre also plays a central role as an employer.
-In 2018, one in eleven jobs in the Zurich region was provided by the financial industry, which translates into 90,000 jobs.
+In 2019, one in ten jobs in the Zurich region was provided by the financial industry, which translates into more than 90,000 jobs.
 Digitalisation is accelerating the speed of structural change at the financial centre, turning Zurich into a dynamic hub for blockchain technology and fintech.

 Source: BAK Economics AG

 Representatives from industry and politics meet regularly to discuss the future of the finance sector.
 Collaborations between traditional financial institutions and fintech start-ups are more important than ever in order to secure Zurich’s long-term competitiveness as a financial centre.

 Dialogue with China

 The Division of Business and Economic Development supports important relocation projects of Chinese companies moving to Zurich, including, most recently, the Zurich branch of the China Construction Bank and the Industrial and Commercial Bank of China.
 In addition, the Division promotes international financial dialogue between the Canton of Zurich and its partner regions in China and also organises high-calibre financial delegations to and from China.

 Within a year, Trust Square has become the world’s largest hub for blockchain start-ups and research, encompassing some forty start-ups and creating a total of 250 new jobs to date.
 The Department for Economic Affairs has played an active role in the Trust Square project since its inception, with the Division of Business and Economic Development providing guidance and support.